kmatarese/glide/README.md

 )
 ```

-The keys of the `clean` dict can either be explicit (node name prefixed) or
+The keys of the `cleanup` dict can either be explicit (node name prefixed) or
 more generic arg names that will map that function to every node that has that
 arg in its `run` method signature (so just "conn=" would have worked
 too).
 It's often better to be explicit as shown here.